 Our Experience Shopping In Store

 When we went into Barton’s Home Improvement, Tim the store manager was SO SO helpful.
 He answered all the questions we had, helped direct us where items were in the store and custom ordered items for us.
 The store was super easy to navigate and there were lots of employees available help with any questions you have.

 - Porcelain Tile Flooring (apx.
 120 ft) $352.80

 - Custom Shower Doors $397.33

 - Total $1412.35

 If you are planning any sort of updates around your home on a budget, I highly recommend checking out a Barton’s Home Improvement store.
 They have over 105 stores in 17 different states.
+Barton’s Home Improvement is a part of the E.C.
+Barton & Company family along with Bargain Outlet, Barton’s, and Surplus Warehouse so any of those stores would be great options as well!
 We drove an hour to go to this store and it was absolutely worth the trip.
 The store gives you that family owned feel, lowest of the low prices and quality items.
 Stay tuned for my next post which will have before and after photos of our bathroom reno on a budget.